 Completed for all NPPs.
 The analyses, and in some cases corresponding administrative and physical improvements, shows that the NPPs can handle extreme weather with the exceedance frequency of 10-5 per annum.
-For the ICC to be installed by 2020 extreme weather with the exceedance frequency of 10-6 per annum shall be considered for the design.
+For the ICCS installed by 2020 extreme weather with the exceedance frequency of 10-6 per annum shall be considered for the design.

-T1.LA.5 - Investigation of the frequency of extreme water levels
+T1.LA.5 - Investigation of the frequency of extreme water levels exceedance frequency of 10-6 per annum shall be considered for the design.

 Completed for all NPPs.
 The analyses and in some cases corresponding administrative and physical improvements shows that the NPPs can handle extreme water levels with the exceedance frequency of 10-5 per annum.
-For the ICCS to be installed by 2020 extreme water levels with the exceedance frequency of 10-6 per annum shall be considered for the design.
+For the ICCS installed by 2020 extreme water levels with the